-Two types of strategies are used, level strategy, and chase strategy.
+Two types of strategies are used in aggregate planning.
+Level strategy, and chase strategy.
 The third approach is utilizing the best of both methods.

 This is also known as a production-smoothing plan or a stable plan.

 It focuses on maintaining consistent production and human resources in a company.
 The expected demand rate is achieved by varying the associated factors such as finance and human resources.

 Though this strategy helps in maintaining human resources, it also leads to stocking inventory.
 There are also chances of not meeting the expected targets, resulting in backlogs costing a lot more to the firm.

 The level strategy is best suited to situations where inventory carrying costs are not high.